nathhB/nbnet/README.md

 in the directory containing your HTML file; then, open `http://localhost:8000` in your web browser and open your client HTML file.

-One significant difference with running JS code in a web browser compared to running it in *NodeJS* is that you cannot use the *NodeJS* packaging system. nbnet's WebRTC code relies on *NodeJS* packages, so, for nbnet to run in a web browser we need to "bundle" those packages into something that can be used by a web browser.
+One significant difference between running JS code in a web browser compared to running it in *NodeJS* is that you cannot use the *NodeJS* packaging system. nbnet's WebRTC code relies on *NodeJS* packages, so, for nbnet to run in a web browser we need to "bundle" those packages into something that can be used by a web browser.

 I recommend using [browserify](https://github.com/browserify/browserify).